 How do I refill AdBlue?

 Refilling AdBlue is like refilling your petrol tank.
-In the vast majority of cases, you’ll find the pipe for your car’s AdBlue beneath the fuel filler cap, next to your diesel filler.
-Just pour the AdBlue in (or don’t, if you’re getting a mechanic or manufacturer to do it for you) and you’re all set!
+In the vast majority of cases, you’ll find the refill pipe beneath the fuel filler cap, next to your diesel filler.
+Just pour the liquid in (or don’t, if you’re getting a mechanic or manufacturer to do it for you) and you’re all set!

 Where to buy AdBlue (AdBlue pumps):

 Bottles of AdBlue can be found in most petrol stations – especially those belonging to chains like Shell or Texaco – and motoring shops, such as Halfords.